 Here is an example.

-We created a blog post with the full title: 7 Easy Steps to Convert Figma to Webflow Design
+We created a blog post with the full title: Best Practices for SEO in Webflow

-The URL is not the full title but only: /blog/figma-to-webflow-guide
+The URL is not the full title but only: /blog/webflow-seo-best-practices

 You can see that the URL is short, keyword-rich, and still gives you a great indicator of what the blog post is about.
 Changing the URL in Webflow is easy, just go to the Pages panel and change the slug.
 That’s literally it.